fotonauts/fwissr/README.md

 # => "baz"
 ```

-Note that you can provide `.json` and `.yaml` configuration files.
+You can provide `.json` and `.yaml` configuration files.

 Directory of configuration files
 ================================

-If the `filepath` setting is a directory, then all `.json` and `.yaml` files in that directory (but NOT in subdirectories) will be imported in global registry:
+If the `filepath` setting is a directory, then all configuration files in that directory (but NOT in subdirectories) are imported:

 ```json
 {